 We are John and Stef.
-Six years ago, we 'retired' early from rural development work in southern Africa to 4 hectares of overgrown cork oak woodland in central Portugal which we are gradually developing into a 'food forest'.
+Eight years ago, we 'retired' early from rural development work in southern Africa to 4 hectares of overgrown scrub in central Portugal which we are gradually converting to natural woodland dominated by cork oak and other native hardwood species.
 Our dwelling is a good sized off grid traditional stone house which we share with our two dogs and a cat.
 We have our own wifi hotspot – Internet is not super quick but its OK.
 We do not have TV.

 We try to live comfortably but with minimum environmental impact, as a constructive part of the local eco system.
 We provide our own power (solar), water (borehole) and heating (wood from the site) as well as growing a good chunk of our own fruit and vegetables.
 We use mainly hand tools and minimise use of fossil fuels but use power tools when they can be solar powered.
 We are not experienced farmers or builders but we enjoy being close to the land and we love continually learning from whatever source.

 When it comes to managing and developing 4 hectares of bush/woodland, we let nature do most of the work.
 Nevertheless, it is more than enough for our aging limbs and we welcome visitors to share both the lifestyle and the work.

 Heimwerker- und Bauarbeiten